anutron/behavior/Docs/Behavior.md

 	});
 	var myBehaviorInstance = new Behavior();
 	myBehaviorInstance.apply(document.body); //applies all filters named in your content
-	//let's assume there's an element with the data-filters property set to MeasureOnResize myBehaviorInstance.fireEvent('resize');
+	//let's assume there's an element with the data-behavior property set to MeasureOnResize myBehaviorInstance.fireEvent('resize');

 As you can see in the example above, we add an event whenever the Behavior instance fires a "resize" method.
 We also clean up that event with the [markForCleanup](#Behavior.Filter:markForCleanup) method which is passed through the api object as "onCleanup".